invertase/react-native-firebase-docs/v3.0.*/admob/reference/Banner.md

 ### request

-An instance of [AdRequest.build](version /admob/ad-request) to load with the Banner.
+An instance of [ref admob.AdRequest#build] to load with the Banner.

 | Type | Default |
 | --------- | ------- |